gothinkster/realworld/documentation/docs/specs/frontend-specs/api.md

 ## API Limitations

 The public APi is currently hosted on a free plan project on Heroku.
-If the hosted API receives no traffic in a 30-minute period, it will sleep.
-In such a situation, there will be a additional delay on the first request.
+If the hosted API receives no traffic in 30 minutes, it will sleep.
+In such a situation, there will be an additional delay on the first request.

 :::info
 To provide everyone a **safe** and **healthy** experience, the following limitations have been introduced in 2021